-What are the Opportunity/ies occupational health & safety performance; Identified? • Minimize pollutants Consistent with the core value, the manufacturing processes to the prioritization of EH&S in our best practicable levels and business provides our employees prevention of pollution; a safe and hazard-free workplace • Optimize natural resources in the where we continuously promote design, manufacture, use and disposal of products and delivery good health, a healthy lifestyle, and an environment that fosters of services; balanced well-being. o Commitment of the means and resources necessary to direct, support, monitor and maintain Opportunity for current and new products to strengthen recognition accountability for EH&S performance; of CIC's brands. • Integrate EH&S in new product development and influence Achievement of enterprise contractors and suppliers to objectives through partnerships improve EH&S performance. with persons and entities that value EH&S commitments.
-EH&S Management System.
-The CIC group has in place an EH&S Contribution to household and Management System to effectively business cost savings due to manage the impact of its activities on introduction of products.
-EH&S employees for and consumers.
+- segments that utilize environmentally safe refrigerants; - To establish and review Environmental, Health & Safety (EH&S) goals and make them integral parts of our business plan and demonstrate to continually improve our environmental, occupational health & safety performance; - Minimize pollutants in manufacturing processes to the best practicable levels and prevention of pollution; - Optimize natural resources in the design, manufacture, use and disposal of products and delivery of services; - Commitment of the means and resources necessary to direct, support, monitor and maintain accountability for EH&S performance; - Integrate EH&S in new product development and influence contractors and suppliers to improve EH&S performance. - EH&S Management System.
+The CIC group has in place an EH&S Management System to effectively manage the impact of its activities on EH&S for employees and consumers.
 EH&S governance are closely linked to its business planning cycle and accountability for which are imposed on all levels of the organization.

 The Company prepares an EH&S Annual Plan to identify key initiatives, actions or strategies to achieve the goals and regulatory and company requirements.

-The assessment process identifies EH&S and ranks risks. appropriate regulatory and company requirements, and corresponding strategy to eliminate, prevent or control the risk; identifies the responsible parties for addressing the risk; and identifies an estimated completion date.
+The assessment process identifies and ranks EH&S risks, the appropriate regulatory and company requirements, and corresponding strategy to eliminate, prevent or control the risk; identifies the responsible parties for addressing the risk; and identifies an estimated completion date.